Rural Crime Team tackles fly-tipping in Bedfordshire

 The days of action follow fly-tipping being highlighted as one of the national priorities for Rural Crime as set by the National Police Chiefs’ Council (NPCC).

-Two fly-tipping sites in Bedfordshire are now being investigated by the Environment Agency, with support from the force’s Rural Crime Team.
+Two fly-tipping sites in Bedfordshire are now being investigated by the Environment Agency, the force’s Rural Crime Team are supporting with the site near Junction 12 on the M1.

 PC Stuart Grant, from the Rural Crime Team, said: “Fly-tipping can range from small sites on the side of the road to illegal waste dumping grounds, where others are charged to dump waste illegally with no control or documentation.